bodmandao/celo-lottery/README.md

 The constructor function initializes the decentralized lottery smart contract by setting the contract manager to the deployer's address (msg.sender), defining the minimum required players (_minimumPlayers), and initially marking the round as inactive (isRoundActive = false).

 ### 2.5 Managing Rounds and Selecting Winners
+The heart of the lottery lies in managing rounds and selecting winners.
+Players can contribute funds to enter a round, adhering to minimum contribution requirements and ensuring entries during active rounds are prohibited.
+The manager initiates new rounds, ensuring sufficient player participation before setting the round duration and marking it active.
+Round closure involves randomly selecting a winner (proportional to their contribution) and transferring the entire contract balance as the prize.
+Functions are further provided to retrieve player lists, check round status, and access end times

   ### 2.5.1 Entering a Round
   ```solidity
     function enter() public payable {